peter-kish/gloot/README.md

 6. Call `add_item()`, `remove_item()`, `transfer_item()` etc. from your scripts to move items around multiple inventory nodes.
 Refer to the [documentation](#the-documentation) for more details about the available properties, methods and signals for each class.

 ## Creating Item Prototypes

+An item prototype is a set of item properties that all items based on that prototype will contain.
+Items based on a specific prototype can override these properties or add new properties that are not defined in the prototype.

 Item protosets represent a number of item prototypes based on which future inventory items will be created.
 An item prototype is defined by its ID and its properties.